How an AI Customer Service Chatbot Saves Your Team 40+ Hours a Week

 In Conclusion.

-Your team's hours are finite.
-Your customers' questions are not.
+Your team's hours are finite, but your customers' questions are not.

 Every week you run support without an ai customer service chatbot is a week your agents burn hours on questions that shouldn't reach them, while customers wait longer than they should for answers that should be instant.